terryluan12/Inventro/README.md

 - **DevOps & Automation:**
   Implement CI/CD with GitHub Actions to automate build, test, and deployment of Docker images, and configure automated PostgreSQL backups using a Kubernetes CronJob.

-- **Stretch Real-Time Features (optional):**
-  Explore real-time stock updates via Django Channels/WebSockets and serverless email notifications for low-stock alerts.
-These were treated as stretch goals and implemented partially where time allowed (WebSockets) rather than as core requirements.

 Overall, the final system met the core objectives: it was a stateful, containerized, Kubernetes-deployed application with persistent storage, monitoring, CI/CD, and automated backups, closely aligned with the original proposal.